thlorenz/pixi-basics/README.md

 Run `npm start` to start watching and serving your game page.

+For examples that need to load resources run the server that serves the required assets via `npm run start:server`.

 Run `npm run build` to create a distributable version of your game inside `./dist`.

 ## Setup